bweigel/ml_at_awslambda_pydatabln2018/README.md

 The serverless framework is the most mature tooling around for deploying serverless services.
 It is actively developed, has a big community and a rich ecosystem of plugins, which help with keeping our dependencies slim (see https://tech.europace.de/slimifying-aws-lambdas/) among other things.

+**What else is inside the `event` that is provided inside the `lambda_handler` function?**
+Depending on the event type that triggers the function (e.g. SNS, SQS, Kinesis, Alexa...) the `event` payload will be different.
+We are using ApiGateway Proxy integration in this workshop.
+A sample proxy integration event can be seen [here](resources/apigateway_proxy_event_sample.json).
+You can see how the different events look through the AWS Lambda Console (go to `configure test event` and there will be a long list of events).

 ## Troubleshooting